dakrone/es-mode/README.md

 with `:tangle foo.sh`, es-mode will instead create a curl request for the body of the request.

-You can also add the `:header yes` option to the source block to get back the HTTP headers for the request.

 #### Passing JSON through [jq](https://stedolan.github.io/jq/)

 In org-mode you can also reduce the size of results by passing them through the